 Autonomy, Accountability, Access.

-The PCSC’s mission is to ensure authorized charter schools’ compliance with Idaho statute, balance high standards of accountability with respect for charter school autonomy, and implement best authorizing practices to ensure charter school excellence for Idaho families.
-Learn more.
+The Public Charter School Commission’s mission is to ensure PCSC-authorized public charter schools’ compliance with Idaho statute, protecting student and public interests by balancing high standards of accountability with respect for the autonomy of public charter schools and implementing best authorizing practices to ensure the excellence of public charter school options available to Idaho families.

 Idaho statute describes the process through which the PCSC may consider new charter petitions.
 Administrative rule and PCSC policy provide additional structure.